 TRACING NAME CHANGE

 However, it is important to remember that it has always been possible to change a name without having to register the change with any official body, so the person you are seeking may not have gone through any legal process to make their change of name official.
-Remember it is still perfectly legal for anyone over the age of 16 to start using a new name at any time, as long as they are not doing so for a fraudulent or for an illegal reason.
+Remember it is still perfectly legal for anyone over the age of 16 to start using a new name at any time, as long as they are not doing so for a fraudulent or illegal reason.

-- Drawn up by Deed Poll
+- Changed by Deed Poll

 Change of Name Declarations 1939 – 1945 These were destroyed when National Registration was abolished.
 The London, Edinburgh and Belfast Gazettes may provide the published details you are looking for from that period.